Find Grad Schools

 87 Yearly Graduations

 Texas A&M University - College Station is the 7th most popular school in the nation for students seeking a master's degree in stats.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 87 people received their master's degree in stats from Texas A&M College Station.
-Of these students, 33% were women and 31% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 87 people received their master's degree in stats from Texas A&M College Station.
+About 40% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #9